 We’ve designed the applications in the Moleskine Digital Studio suite to respect your privacy and secure your data.
 Our apps are supported by our user’s memberships - we don’t believe in selling your data, showing you ads/special offers, or annoying you with tricks or pop-ups.

 All three apps use our membership service, which is a way to allow you to log in securely and allow the apps access to your preferences, content and memberships across iOS, Android and the web.
-There are currently three different ways to login: Google, Facebook, or via email and password.
-We request only the minimum permissions from Google and Facebook - your email address, your name and profile picture.
+There are currently three different ways to login: Google, Apple, or via email and password.
+We request only the minimum permissions from Google - your email address, your name and profile picture.
+Sign in with Apple allows you to choose to hide your email address, by generating a random anonymous email that looks like firstname.lastname@example.org.
 This data is encrypted in transit and at rest, and your password is hashed using Scrypt - an industry standard method for securing passwords.

 The first time you sign in, we’ll ask you if you’d like to opt-in to receive emails from us.
 If you dismiss the prompt or choose no then we’ll never ask you again.
 If you grant us permission to send you emails then we’ll securely transmit your name, email, language and information about which app memberships you have to our email service.
 We use a 3rd party service called Customer.io for this - you can read about their security here.